flatironinstitute/CaImAn/CONTRIBUTING.md

-This is a guide to contributing to CaImAn.
-We have external contributors all over the world.
+# CaImAn contributors guide
+CaImAn is an open source project, and everyone is welcome and encouraged to contribute.
+We have external contributors all over the world, and we are always looking for more.
+The guide below explains how to contribute to Caiman: if you have questions please feel free to reach out for help at [Gitter](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im).

 Switch to the dev branch
 ========================